 Igor Stravinsky wrote Fireworks, Op.
 4 in 1908 and he described it as a “short orchestral fantasy.”
 Giacomo Balla designed sets and lighting for its premiere on 12 April 1917, at Teatro Costanzi in Rome.
 Although the production was commissioned and produced by Sergei Diaghilev, Feu d’Artifice was not, in fact, a ballet, but rather a light show orchestrated on a geometrical set created by Balla.

 Sam Francis began painting when he was constrained to spend long hours in hospital after being diagnosed with spinal tuberculosis.
-In his early career, he experimented with Abstract Expressionism and Surrealism, to eventually develop a personal style characterized by dripping bright colours onto the canvas.
-Over a thousand of his works bears references to Chinese and Japanese art, French impressionism, or his own Bay Area roots.
+In his early career, he experimented with Abstract Expressionism and Surrealism, to eventually develop a personal style characterized by dripping bright colors onto the canvas.
+Over a thousand of his works bear references to Chinese and Japanese art, French impressionism, or his own Bay Area roots.

 Color Field Style